 Liszt is constantly evolving, with old features getting streamlined and new features getting added all the time.
 Notice something we're not doing yet?
 Does Liszt not quite do what your organization needs?
 Let's talk about how we can implement those features.

-Liszt is built entirely in the cloud, utilizing Amazon Web Services, Digital Ocean, and Microsoft Azure solutions.
+Liszt is built entirely in the cloud, utilizing Amazon Web Services, Digital Ocean, and Microsoft Azure.

-Liszt backs up on-site and off-site daily, so your data is safe and secure across several backups, across the US.
+Liszt backs up hourly, so your data is safe and secure across several backups, across the US.

-We started building Liszt in 2007, and it has managed tens of thousands of pages, documents, and events.
+We started building Liszt in 2007, and it has managed millions of pages, documents, and events.

-We're building Liszt slowly so it grows organically and we're able to support our clients, and we're looking to expand.
+We're building Liszt slowly so it grows organically and we're able to support our clients.